 We drove to Key Largo from Fort Lauderdale around 10:00am to arrive in time for lunch.
 It was ahead of our hotel check-in time but we wanted to maximize our two days in Key Largo.

 - Marriott Bonvoy members get perks!
-And sometimes that’s early checkin.
+Sometimes, those perks include early checkin.
 In fact, if you have the Marriott Bonvoy app you’ll get notified of your upcoming stay in advance of your reservation and you can opt to checkin on the app.
 Then the app will notify you when your room’s ready.
 You can even use your phone to unlock the door at many Marriott hotels now via Bluetooth.
+What’s more, is that we get free hotel stays with our Marriott Bonvoy American Express credit card (which we use for everything!).

 - Even if you can’t check into your Air BnB or hotel early you can enjoy Key West!
 There’s plenty of things to do in Key Largo, from boating excursions, to exploring state parks.
 If you’re staying at a hotel you can always arrive early and ask if they can store your luggage while you enjoy the amenities like the pool or beachfront lounge chairs.
 Or, if you’re staying at an Air BnB, simply message your host and ask if you can checkin early.
 The worst they can say is no.